patHyatt/patHyatt.github.io/_posts/2016-02-26-i-just-paid-70-for-pjs.md

 ---
-title: I paid $70 for some PJs
+title: "I paid $70 for some PJs"
 layout: "post"
 date: "2016-03-01 21:16:00 -0900"
 ---